-The fair value of financial instruments that are not traded in an active market (for example, over-the-counter derivatives) is determined by using valuation techniques.
+The fair value of financial instruments that are not traded in an active market (for example. over-the-counter derivatives) is determined by using valuation techniques.
 These valuation techniques maximise the use of observable market data where it is available and rely as little as possible on entity-specific estimates.
 If all significant inputs required to fair value an instrument are observable, the instrument is included in level 2.

-If one or more of the significant inputs is not based on observable market data, the instrument is include in level 3.
+If one or more of the significant inputs is not based on observable market data, the instrument is included in level 3.
+This is the case for unlisted equity securities.
+The fair value estimation of unlisted securities is disclosed in Note 13 to the consolidated financial statements.